 - Always finish an email with a CTA (Call-to-Action).
 This could be a question or asking people to take action by clicking a link.

 People get many emails every day.
 In order to stand out from the crowd, we create eye-catching emails with bright and colorful images that trigger emotional responses.
 We use A/B testing to see what type of color, image, and pitch get our leads and members to open the email.
 In the backend, we see if the email “A “with orange and gray color gets opened or email “B” with light and dark blue gets opened.
 We also use different pitches in A/B testing.

 It is important to establish an emotional connection with customers.
 This is why we optimize email load time, deliver a polished brand message, and focus on the offer and not the photo.

 A well-optimized email must be clean and simple to look great on smartphones.

-We also integrate our marketing efforts with social media, as people use networks to discover products and read customers’ reviews.
-Emails that are integrated with Instagram get more response than the other social sites.
+We also integrate our email marketing efforts with social media, as people use networks to discover products and read customers’ reviews.
+Emails that are integrated with Instagram get more responses than the other social sites.

 Adding videos within the email increases awareness and sales.
-This is why we add video intros in ours and our clients’ newsletters.
+This is why we add video intros in our and our clients’ newsletters.

-Stories have great impact on audience’s perception.
-In fact, brand storytelling holds customers attention and influences consumer behavior.
+Stories have a great impact on the audience’s perception.
+In fact, brand storytelling holds customers’ attention and influences consumer behavior.

 Email marketing is a powerful tool that can help drive leads and sales if it is not spammed to death.